IBM/watson-calorie-counter/README.md

 ![Toolchain pipeline](doc/source/images/toolchain-pipeline.png)

-3. To see the app and services created and configured for this journey, use the Bluemix dashboard.
+3. To see the app and services created and configured for this Code Pattern, use the IBM Cloud dashboard.
 The app is named `watson-calorie-counter` with a unique suffix.
 The following services are created and easily identified by the `wcc-` prefix:
     * wcc-visual-recognition

 > Note: Make note of the `watson-calorie-counter` URL route - it will be required for later use in the mobile app.